Request-Response

 }

 This function first calculates a fee (fee) for the request by calling estimateDirectPaymentFee() function. isDirectPayment variable indicates whether the request is created through Prepayment or Direct Payment method.
 Then, it deposits the required fee (fee) to the account by calling s_prepayment.deposit(accId) and passing the fee (fee) as value.
-If the amount of $KLAY passed by msg.value to the requestData is larger than required fee (fee), the remaining amount is sent back to the caller using the msg.sender.call() method.
+If the amount of $KAIA passed by msg.value to the requestData is larger than required fee (fee), the remaining amount is sent back to the caller using the msg.sender.call() method.
 Finally, the function returns requestId that is generated by the requestDataInternal() function.

 This function first calculates a fee for the request by calling estimateFee() function.
 Then, it create a temporary account inside of Prepayment contract with sPrepayment.createTemporaryAccount(msg.sender) call.
 In the next step, we request data by calling requestData function.
 The function has several validation steps, therefore we included requesting for data before depositing the required fee to the account (sPrepayment.depositTemporary{value: fee}(accId)).
-If the amount of $KLAY passed by msg.value to the requestData is larger than a required fee, the remaining amount is sent back to the refundRecipient address.
+If the amount of $KAIA passed by msg.value to the requestData is larger than a required fee, the remaining amount is sent back to the refundRecipient address.
 Finally, the function returns requestId that is generated by the internal requestData() call.

 Request & Response Post-Processing